BCD vs Direct Mount

 BCD Limitations: The Tooth Count Problem

+Here's the catch with BCD: each BCD has a minimum tooth count.
 Why?
 Because if the chainring gets too small, the teeth would overlap with the mounting bolts.
 Physics says no.

 That's exactly why Direct Mount was invented.

-Direct Mount : The Modern System
+Direct Mount: The Modern System

 What is Direct Mount?